Invoice factoring: how it works & when to use it

 - Working capital loans: These loans are designed to help businesses with daily operations and expenses.
 They can be used for a variety of purposes, including inventory, payroll, and marketing.
 Similarly, cash flow loans can be used to cover unexpected expenses or bridge a gap between payroll periods.

 - Business line of credit (LOC): You can use LOCs for temporary cashflow problems or emergencies.
-Think of a line of credit as an overdraft, with bells on.
+Think of a business line of credit as an overdraft, with bells on.
 You’ll need a bank or lender to approve your application.

 - Business credit card: Business credit cards can also get your business out of a jam, because they allow you to pay for all kinds of expenses.
 But long-term, credit card loyalty and reward programs are unlikely to make up for their high-interest rates and unfavorable repayment terms.

 These additional options won’t suit every business.
-And that’s especially true for business owners who want to avoid choosing between sacrificing accounts receivables control for quick cash flow, or slow and frustrating business credit applications.
+And that’s especially true for small business owners who want to avoid choosing between sacrificing accounts receivables control for quick cash flow, or slow and frustrating business credit applications.

 Using Ramp to make sound financing choices